pgraft blog header

 pgraft_replicate_entry(data)

-Replicate a log entry through the Raft consensus protocol.
+-- Replicate a state change through Raft consensus

 SELECT pgraft_replicate_entry('{"action": "update", "table": "users", "id": 123}');